o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

 ## Lists

-Use ordered lists when the order of the items are significant, such as a procedure of sequential steps.
+Use ordered lists when the order of the items is significant, such as a procedure of sequential steps.
 Use unordered lists if the order of the items is arbitrary, such as a list of assets.

 If the list is longer than four items, or if the list contains call-out shortcode or an image, add newlines between each list element to improve readability.